-The TB requirement is separate from the CSUEB “Immunization Requirement” which is due by the end of your first quarter in the program and is submitted to the University’s Student Health Center.
+The TB requirement is separate from the CSUEB “Immunization Requirement” which is due by the end of your first semester in the program and is submitted to the University’s Student Health Center.

-*If you have taken TED 3001 at CSUEB, this course will cover 15 hours of
+*If you have taken TED 3001 (TED 301) at CSUEB, this course will cover 15 hours of

 10. U.S. Constitution: Demonstrated knowledge of the provisions and principles of the United States Constitution as demonstrated by one of the following